 An influential school of thought regarding government budgeting is derived from political science, and is best reflected in the writings of Charles E. Lindblom, an economist by training.
-Lindblom published a seminal article in the Public Administrative Review in 1959 called "The Science of 'Muddling Through."
+Lindblom published a seminal article in the Public Administrative Review in 1959 called "The Science of 'Muddling Through.'"
 He began by noting that there are two ways to solve complex policy problems - by root and by branch.
 The root approach looks at the whole.
 It is grounded in theory, examines all possible solutions to a problem, and weighs the costs and benefits of each to allow the decisionmaker to choose the best one.
-This rational-planning approach, said Lindblom, is "of course impossible....
-It assumes intellectual capacities and sources of information that men simply do not possess, and it is even more absurd as an approach to policy when the time and money that can be allocated to a policy problem is limited, as is always the case."
+This rational-planning approach, said Lindblom, is "of course impossible.....
+It assumes intellectual capacities and sources of information that men simply do not possess, and it is even more absurd as an approach to policy when the time and money that can be allocated to a policy problem is limited, as is always the case."17 policy at the margins.

-By contrast, the branch method, which Lindblom sought "to clarify and formalize," is the method of making successive limited comparisons in order to adjust policy at the margins.
 According to Lindblom, this method is best suited to policymaking in democracies.
-It is unfortunate, he added, that "the literatures of decision-making, policy formulation, planning, and public administration formalize the first approach rather than the second, leaving public administrators who handle complex decisions in the position of practicing what few preach."
-Although Lindblom called this process of muddling through a science, it was with tongue in cheek.
+It is unfortunate, he added, that "the literatures of decision-making, policy formulation, planning, and public administration formalize the first approach rather than the second, leaving public administrators who handle complex decisions in the position of practicing what few preach."18 Although Lindblom called this process of muddling through a science, it was with tongue in cheek.
 The point is that the policy process is dynamic.
 It is an art form.
 Judgment, skill, and timing by jockeying stakeholders in budget processes determine the outcome of most policy issues.
 Moreover, once a decision is made, it rarely stays made.
 Public policies constantly need to be tended and amended.